National Republican Party: Formation of the Whig Party

 The Whig Party emerged in 1833–1834 after Clay's defeat as a coalition of National Republicans, along with Anti-Masons, disaffected Jacksonians and people whose last political activity had been with the Federalists a decade before.
-In the short term, it formed the Whig Party with the help of other smaller parties in a coalition against President Jackson and his reforms.
+In the short term, the Whig Party formed with the help of other smaller parties in a coalition against President Jackson and his reforms.

 National Republican presidents

 John Quincy Adams was the only president to come from the National Republican Party.